Diversity mitigates polarization and consensus in opinion dynamics: Conclusion

 \section{Conclusion}

 We investigate the emergent dynamics of opinions in a population of interacting individuals using a variant of KM where the interactions can be attractive, repulsive or neutral based on the differences in opinions of the interacting agents.
-As the range of attractive and repulsive coupling is varied, the system transition from scattered to clustered and then to consensus states.
-The cluster states can be bipolarized ($\pi$ state) or tri-polarized.
-The transitions from tri-polarised to bi-polarised and from bipolarized to consensus states are explosive in nature accompanied by hysteresis.
-The existence of bipolarized and tri-polarized states with symmetric pairwise interaction is interesting and is in contrast with the dynamical states observed in the case of asymmetric pairwise coupling~\citep{hong2012}.
-We demonstrate tipping points, multistability and hysteresis loop with respect to the range of coupling.
-The multistablity also explains the existence of consensus of opinions even for a small reach of attractive couplings depending on the initial configuration of the system.
+As the range of attractive and repulsive coupling is varied, the system transitions from scattered to clustered and then to consensus states.
+The clustered states can be bipolarised ($\pi$ state) or tri-polarised.
+The transitions from tri-polarised to bi-polarised and from bipolarised to consensus states are explosive in nature accompanied by hysteresis.
+The existence of bipolarised and tri-polarised states with symmetric pairwise interaction is interesting and is in contrast with the dynamical states observed in the case of asymmetric pairwise coupling~\citep{hong2012}.
+We demonstrate tipping points, multistability and hysteresis loop with respect to the range of coupling attitudes.
+The multistability also explains the existence of consensus of opinions even for a small reach of attractive coupling depending on the initial configuration of the system.
 Our results indicate that the attitude (nature of interaction) of undecided or stubborn individuals can be leveraged to understand and manipulate polarisation.
 Increasing heterogeneity among the individuals tends to reduce the region of multistability and the population struggles to reach a strong consensus.
-These results can provide useful insights for devising strategies to mitigate polarization or radicalization (strong consensus) in a group by tuning system's parameters such as attitude and interaction ranges.
+These results can provide useful insights for devising strategies to mitigate polarisation or radicalisation (strong consensus) in a group by tuning system's parameters such as attitudes and interaction ranges.
 Also, prior information of tipping points of abrupt transitions can facilitate in avoiding undesirable states in different social contexts.
 The model is relevant for a variety of sociophysical settings of opinion formation because of its tunability.
 To explore real world relevance, we incorporate empirical data on the number of mother tongue speakers, treating it as a proxy for the natural frequencies (conviction) in the population.
-This allows us to model the assimilation of multiple languages into a dominant language.
-The preservation, assimilation, reversibility of language shift can significantly depend on the attitude of neutral region as well as on the heterogeneity or width of frequencies distribution.
-Also the model has been implemented on population of different types and tendencies showing how change in attitude of neutrally behaving individuals can bring about drastic changes in the cumulative opinions, tipping points, multistability, hysteresis loops and reversibility of states.
-The understanding gained from this model study can be applied to harness and control the polarization of opinions during critical periods, as there is empirical evidence from experiments~\citep{voelkel2024} and simulations~\citep{mitigating2025} demonstrating that opinions can indeed shift over time under proper control.
+This allows us to model the dynamics of assimilation of multiple languages into a dominant language.
+The preservation, assimilation, reversibility of language shift can significantly depend on the attitude in the neutral region as well as on the heterogeneity or width of the distribution of mother tongue speakers.
+Also the model has been implemented on populations of different types and tendencies showing how change in attitude of neutrally behaving individuals can bring about drastic changes in the cumulative opinions, tipping points, multistability, hysteresis loops and reversibility of states.
+The understanding gained from this model study can be applied to harness and control the polarisation of opinions during critical periods, as there are empirical evidences from experiments~\citep{voelkel2024} and simulations~\citep{mitigating2025} demonstrating that opinions can indeed shift over time under proper control.
 We have not considered the presence of bilingual or multilingual individuals in the system, which can be one of the future directions to explore.
-Moreover, effects of higher-order interactions may be incorporated to capture the influence of multiple individuals beyond pairwise interactions~\citep{skardal2020}.
+Furthermore, the effect of higher-order interactions may be incorporated to capture the influence of multiple individuals beyond pairwise interactions~\citep{skardal2020}.
 Appropriate scaling of the model could also be explored to enable its qualitative application to real-world scenarios.